Coronavirus – Temporary Relief for publicly traded companies

 - Keep your members regularly informed about how your company plans to hold its AGM especially if the format will be different to previous AGMs.

 - Consider updating your company’s Articles of Association to provide for the ability to postpone an AGM and hold virtual meetings to future proof the company against similar issues that have arisen as a result of the COVID-19 pandemic.

 AIM update on temporary measures:

-Following the temporary measures announced by AIM last week to support AIM companies and nominated advisers in relation to the COVID-19 pandemic, AIM announced on the 26 March 2020 further temporary measures concerning the publication of annual audited accounts for AIM listed companies.
+Following the temporary measures announced by AIM in March 2020 to support AIM companies and nominated advisers in relation to the COVID-19 pandemic, AIM announced further temporary measures concerning the publication of annual audited accounts for AIM listed companies.

 In light of the uncertainty and disruption cause by the COVID-19 pandemic, London Stock Exchange plc (LSE) has recognised that there may be circumstances where an AIM company is unable to publish its annual audited accounts under the normal legal and regulatory reporting deadlines.